Skip to content

 PDF containing all you need to know about the main varieties of sherry.
 It’s not just your grandmother’s dessert wine!

-Conce & I talk a lot about Semana Santa, but the festivities involved are such an integral part of our identity.
-From the misunderstood significance of penitent hats to the idea that in spite of imagery involved, Holy Week transcends religion.
+Conce & I talk quite a bit about Semana Santa, but that’s because the festivities are such an integral part of our identity in southern Spain.
+From the misunderstood significance of penitent hats to the idea that Holy Week transcends religion.
 This first post gives a few practical tips on how to enjoy the craziness, while the second post highlights some of my own favorite moments.

 A LOT goes into making the type of panel we’ve seen in the Alhambra & the Alcázar.
 Just watch.
 The technique is called alicatado in Spanish.

-I used to draw all my schedules like the one above, but the message remains the same!
-Stay in touch, & hopefully we’ll meet on the road in the future again!!
+For over 15 years I drew & wrote by hand all our schedules like the one above; too much info to do that now!
+But regardless of format, the message remains the same.
+Hope you enjoyed the extra info here, stay in touch, & hopefully we’ll meet on the road in the future again!!
 Use the comments section below if you like.

 Thanks again for the incredible tour!